The Burgess Prize

 Entry criteria:

-New writing: We are interested in new writing.
-Your piece should not have been previously published in print or on a website.
+New writing: We are only interested in new writing.
+Your piece should not have been previously published, either in print or on a website.

 Word count: Reviews should be no longer than 800 words.
-This limit does not include your title.
+This word-limit does not include your title.

-Worldwide: We welcome entries from anywhere in the world, although all entries should be written in English.
+Worldwide: We welcome entries from anywhere in the world, although all entries must be written in English.
 You are welcome to enter more than once.

-New work in the arts: By ‘new’, we mean something that has happened or appeared since 1 January 2025.
-This includes ongoing series that started before 2025, new exhibitions of old artworks, and significant reprints and rereleases.
+New work in the arts: By ‘new’, we mean something that has been newly released, published, exhibited or performed since 1 January 2025.
+(This includes ongoing series that started before 2025, new exhibitions of old artworks, and significant reprints and rereleases.)
 If you need clarification, email us.

-Anonymity: You don’t have to include your name in your review.
-Entries will be anonymised before being forwarded for judging.
+Anonymity: Please don’t include your name in your review.
+All entries will be anonymised before the judging process begins.

-Format: Not essential, but our preferred format is 12-point Times New Roman, and Word documents rather than PDFs.
+Format: The preferred format is 12-point Times New Roman, and Word documents rather than PDFs.
 Do not include pictures or hyperlinks: they will be edited out.

-Timeline: Entry deadline is 11.59pm GMT on 28 February 2026.
-In spring 2026, we will announce a longlist followed by a shortlist.
+Timeline: The final deadline for entries is 11.59pm (UK time) on 28 February 2026.
+In spring 2026 we will announce a longlist, followed by a shortlist.
 In May 2026, one writer will win our first prize of £3000, and have their review published in the Observer, while two runners-up will each receive £500 each.
-Shortlisted entrants will be invited to the live prize ceremony.
+Shortlisted entrants will be invited to the prize ceremony.